Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/throughput.md

 different command line arguments, submitted as an array job.

 The parameters to use may be stored in a file, 1000 lines long and named `args.txt`.
-Each of the lines of this file contains two parameters to be passed to our program as command-line arguments.
+Each line in this file contains two parameters to be passed to our program as command-line arguments.
 As an example, the first 4 lines of this file may be